How to Properly Switch Your Staffordshire Puppy Food

 If you have numerous pets, feed them all at the same time.

-If feasible, let your dog and cat to eat together if feasible.
+If feasible, let your dog and cat eat together if feasible.
 The two animals can share a bowl of food, or their meals can be divided into different plates.

 Make certain that your dog gets enough exercise every day.